On the first cohomology of automorphism groups of graph groups

 As mentioned above, Theorem \ref{thm-indic2} provides examples of graphs for which Question \ref{qn} has a positive answer:

-\begin{example} Consider the graph $\Gamma$ which is the disjoint union of a single vertex $\{w\}$, and two complete graphs $\Gamma_1$ and $\Gamma_2$, where $\Gamma_1$ and $\Gamma_2$ each have at least three vertices.
+\begin{example} Consider the graph $\Gamma$ which is the disjoint union of a single vertex $\{w\}$, and a complete graph $\Gamma_1$ of at least three vertices.
 Then $\Gamma$ satisfies (B2), but not (B1) since $w$ is not equivalent to any other vertex.
-As $w$ is a minimal element for $\le$ with $\Gamma - \st(w)$ disconnected, it follows from Theorem \ref{thm-indic2} that $\Aut^0(A_\Gamma)$ surjects onto $\Z$. \end{example}
+As $w$ is a minimal element for $\le$, it follows from Theorem \ref{thm-indic2} that $\Aut^1(A_\Gamma)$ surjects onto $\Z$.
+If we add a second complete graph $\Gamma_2$ having at least three vertices too, then Theorem \ref{thm-indic2} implies that also $\Out^1(A_\Gamma)$ surjects onto $\Z$. \end{example}

 Finally we remark that, in the particular case when $\Gamma$ is a tree, it is possible to give a explicit characterization of the hypotheses of Theorem \ref{thm-indic2}; see Proposition \ref{tree-charac} below.